aksarv/PythonProjects/README.md

 - maths and physics simulations, e.g., planet and star, conduction, Mandelbrot/Julia set zoom, matrix transformation visualiser
 - raytracing from scratch rendering 3D images (and raycasting)
 - a SAT solver with the DPLL algorithm
+- a school timetable generator using a hill-climbing method
 - other miscellaneous programs